Logo-stateuniv

 Coahoma Community College’s roots date back to before the Civil Rights Movement, when segregation was still the norm.
 The school was originally founded as the first agricultural high school for African Americans in Mississippi in 1924, but within 45 years, it would bulk up its curriculum and become Coahoma Junior College.
 In its first year as a junior college in 1949, the school employed a lone full-time instructor and several part-time high school teachers.
 Within three years, the junior college brought a dean and full-time college staff onboard.

 In 1950, Coahoma Junior College’s second year in existence, it became the first African American college to join the public junior college system in the state of Mississippi.
-Within 15 years, in 1965, Coahoma Junior College would break more barriers, inviting students of all races and religions to study at the school.
+Within 15 years, in 1965, the school would break more barriers, inviting students of all races and religions to study at the school.

-Today, Coahoma Community College is the academic home of more than 2,000 students, the majority of whom are African American or Hispanic, with women outnumbering men across the board.
+Today, the campus is the academic home of more than 2,000 students, the majority of whom are African American or Hispanic, with women outnumbering men across the board.
 The school recently officially unveiled its newest, six million dollar administration building, which will house the college’s executive staff, expanding its facilities as the college continues to grow.
-From 2005 to the 2009-2010 academic school year, enrollment increased 16 percent.

-The Commission on Colleges of the Southern Association of Colleges and Schools is Coahoma Community College’s accrediting authority and with the accreditation, the college awards both the associate of applied science and the associate of arts degree in a range of disciplines.
+The college awards both the associate of applied science and the associate of arts degree in a range of disciplines.
 The college is divided into the academic departments of art; business and computer information systems; English and foreign languages; health, physical education, and recreation; math and science; music; and social science, education, and psychology.
 Students can earn an associate’s degree in a variety of disciplines, such as early childhood education, computer science, and science.

-In addition to programs leading to an associate’s degree, Coahoma Community College offers technical and career programs – from accounting technology and development, culinary arts, and hotel and restaurant management to barber/stylist, welding and cutting, and cosmetology – to prepare students to enter the workforce upon graduation.
+In addition to programs leading to an associate’s degree, technical and career programs – from accounting technology and development, culinary arts, and hotel and restaurant management to barber/stylist, welding and cutting, and cosmetology – are offered to prepare students to enter the workforce upon graduation.

 The college is rapidly becoming known for its innovative programs.
-Coahoma Community College holds the distinction of being one of the only colleges in the United States to offer polysomnography or sleep technology associate degrees, and the first class at the college to earn associate degrees in polysomnography recently graduated in May 2011.
+The college holds the distinction of being one of the only colleges in the United States to offer polysomnography or sleep technology associate degrees.

 In addition to traditional on-campus learning, students may also enroll in the college’s distance learning program, which is administered through the Blackboard or Desire2Learn online platforms.
 All students, before enrolling in an online class, must first take the READI assessment, which will determine a student’s preparedness for distance learning.
 The assessment assists students in determining where their strengths and weaknesses lie, so they can be better equipped to succeed in the online learning environment.